CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 # Delta certificate request content and semantics {#dcr-attribute}

-Using the two attributes that are defined below, it is possible to create Certification Signing Requests for both Base and Delta Certificates within a single PKCS #10 Certificate Signing Request.
+Using the two attributes that are defined below, it is possible to create Certificate Signing Requests for both Base and Delta Certificates within a single PKCS #10 Certificate Signing Request.
 The mechanism presented in this section need not be used exclusively by requestors for the issuance of Paired Certificates; other mechanisms